AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: AI-Based Compressed Multi-Beam Measurement for HSR Communications

 Nevertheless, these existing beam prediction solutions rely on the premise that the assessed beams are selected from a predefined subset of all the beams, akin to the down-sampling process.
 One limitation of beam measurement through down-sampling is that it does not capture any information from the beams that are not sampled, leading to inevitable performance loss.
 Rather than discarding certain beams outright, a potential approach to reduce this performance loss is to use CS that projects the channel into a lower dimensional space.
 Given some CS-based beam measurements, deep learning (DL) has been exploited for spatial beam prediction \cite{myers2020deep}.

 Here, we investigate DL-based spatial-temporal beam prediction using compressed multi-beam channel measurements.
 DL is employed to output the beam quality in the future slots using historical multi-beam channel measurements in the compressed domain, where the CS measurement matrix can be learned jointly.
+A general model is initially trained and deployed at each cell, where it can undergo periodic retraining or continuous updates using locally collected data.
 In the training phase, the complete beam channel information from historical instances serves as input into the model.
 The CS matrix serves as the first layer, namely the linear compression layer.
 The compressed channel information is fed into the remaining neural network to reconstruct the complete RSRP information of all candidate beams for a future instance.
+In the remaining module, the compressed features are first processed by a 2D convolution (Conv-2D) layer.
+This layer extracts spatial features from the compressed representation, ensuring that essential beam information is preserved before further processing.
+Subsequently, a sub-pixel convolution layer and a 2D upsampling layer are applied before data is fed into the convolutional LSTM (Conv-LSTM) layers.
+These two layers learn to upsample low-resolution features from limited beam measurements, mapping them to high-resolution feature maps of the complete beam measurements.
+Then, the initial estimates of the complete beam measurement map are fed into the Conv-LSTM layers to calculate the temporal variations by leveraging historical data and local correlations.
+Finally, the network outputs a complete RSRP map for an upcoming time slot.
 As a learnable parameter, the CS measurement matrix is jointly optimized during the training of the model.
-In the inference phase, the trained measurement matrices are applied at the transceivers and the compressed measurements are fed into the trained neural network to conduct beam prediction.
-Compared with the traditional sweeping method, the multi-beam compression offers to the beam prediction network richer information with the same number of beam measurements.
 The structure of the proposed AI model for beam-level mobility management, namely CSAI, is illustrated in Fig. \ref{Intra_cell_model}(d).
+In the inference phase, the trained measurement matrices are applied at the transceivers while the compressed channel measurements are fed into the trained neural network to conduct beam prediction.